gvwilson/thirdbit/teaching/community.md

 1.  **Don't be afraid to pay some people.**
     Volunteers can do a lot,
-    but tasks like system administration and accounting need full-time paid staff.
+    but eventually tasks like accounting and event coordination need paid staff to ensure quality and continuity.
+    Many grassroots groups stumble when they first have to decide who will be paid and who won't;
+    one way to avoid trouble is to make a plan well in advance that makes it clear that some people are *going* to be paid, so that when they are,
+    it won't come as a surprise.

 1.  **Trust people.**
-    Micromanaging or trying to control everything centrally means people won't feel they have the autonomy to act, which will probably cause them to drift away.
+    Micromanaging makes people feel that they aren't trusted, which in turn makes them less motivated.
+    Responsibility and power should always go hand-in-hand.

 1.  **Look after yourself.**
-    As *[The Idealist's Survival Kit][pigni]* discusses,
-    burnout is a chronic risk in any community activity.
+    Burnout is a chronic risk in any community activity.
     If you don't take care of yourself, you won't be able to take care of your community.
+    *[The Idealist's Survival Kit](biblio.html#pigni-idealists)* has a lot of advice, the most useful of which is just to talk to people.

 1.  **Move on.**
     Every organization eventually needs fresh ideas and fresh leadership.